 - Assessment is accompanied by informative feedback to support learning.

-- Procedures and guidelines adopted by the Institute in relation to assessment (such as the roles of examination boards and external examiners) are to be observed while necessary professional freedom is allowed in deciding when and how assessment should be conducted.
+- Procedures and guidelines adopted by the University in relation to assessment (such as the roles of examination boards and external examiners) are to be observed while necessary professional freedom is allowed in deciding when and how assessment should be conducted.
 Examiners of a learning module are responsible for the module outcomes, recommending assessment results to relevant programme examination board, and ensuring the board has all necessary information about the assessment criteria of the module concerned.

 STRATEGIES OF ASSESSMENT

 - Assessment will be designed to maintain academic standards.
-It will be explicitly aligned to appropriate criteria as determined by the programmes and academic units concerned at the Institute and benchmarked against expected outcomes, requirements of professional, statutory or regulatory bodies (PSRBs) and commonly accepted international standards of relevant fields of study.
+It will be explicitly aligned to appropriate criteria as determined by the programmes and academic units concerned at the University and benchmarked against expected outcomes, requirements of professional, statutory or regulatory bodies (PSRBs) and commonly accepted international standards of relevant fields of study.